rpcrimi/PEP0008/markdown/comments.md

 	initDate += date
 	```

-- Short comments can ommit an ending `.`, while longer (paragraph) comments should always include a `.` at the end of each sentence.
+- Short comments can omit an ending period (`.`), while longer (paragraph) comments should always include one at the end of each sentence.

 	- Does not need period:
 	```